9.3. Find your call

 What is the maximum duration of an EU-funded project?

-The maximum duration of EU-funded projects can vary, depending on the specific program and call for proposals.
+The maximum duration of EU-funded projects can vary, depending on the specific programme and call for proposals.
 It can range from a few months to several years, with most projects falling within the 2-5 year timeframe.

 Can we apply for EU funding if we have already started implementing the project?